 It’s important to point out that crypto lending institutions have unique considerations that affect the development and implementation of CDD.
 For example, crypto lenders must have a stronger focus on Know Your Customer (KYC) and the risks different customers pose (e.g., high net worth individuals, miners, etc.).

 That means crypto lenders must have a depth of knowledge about who their customers are and where their money comes from.

 Looking for politically exposed persons (PEPs) and high-risk business activities needs to be included in your due diligence processes.
 You’ll also need to increase your due diligence with background checks, media research, and more.

 Bottom-line, you need to create a more extensive onboarding process for customers, which includes requests for additional information, interviews, and research.

 Unlike the walk-up transactions that happen at a kiosk, crypto lending is more of a concierge relationship with back and forth communications.

 As a crypto lender, you’re required to develop a BSA/AML compliance program that fully addresses all five pillars introduced in this article.
 These include identifying a BSA/AML Compliance Officer, developing adequate internal controls, creating and conducting ongoing AML training, independent testing of your compliance program, and conducting enhanced customer due diligence.

 The team at BitAML has the expertise to help you develop a strong BSA/AML compliance program that addresses all five pillars, so your crypto lending business stays compliant.
-Use the form below to schedule a free consultation:
+Schedule a free consultation!